nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 This eviction behavior is intended to keep high-quality peers and evict low-quality peers.

-CKB should implement the eviction as the following steps:
+CKB refers to Bitcoin's eviction test and steps are as follows:

 1. group connected inbound peers by `network group` field
 2. find the group which contains most peers